From September 2020, schools have been advised that due to the reduced risk of COVID -19 transmission, they can fully reopen to all pupils.

 Hampshire Music Service have already drawn up plans to start peripatetic lessons in September.
 The department has produced comprehensive risk assessments and these include grouping the children by their year group rather than their ability.
 In this way, bubbles are not mixed.
 School owned instruments, such as keyboards and pianos, will be thoroughly cleaned between each bubble and strict social distancing will be observed at all times.
-Mrs. Langan will be in contact when all details and timings have been finalised.
+Mrs. Langan has advised parents that have notified the office of lesson days and times.

 Will my child still need a pencil case?